Bali Basics - Beaches and Mountains

 Candi Dasa

 This one-time small fishing village on the central east coast was destined to be the new resort area.
 However, the beach was quickly eroded due to the destruction of the protecting reef, so now much of the area is left without any suitable beaches.
-There still remains several good resorts that can make for a pleasantly quiet holiday.
+There still remains several good resorts that can make for a pleasantly quiet holiday and the region as a whole is a big draw for scuba divers.